 There’s no doubt that a brain injury can affect you or a loved one for the rest of your life.
 If you are affected by a TBI and suspect it is the cause of another person’s or company’s negligence or carelessness, we can help you seek the maximum financial recovery for your injury.

-Call the Law Offices of Michael Pines, APC at 1-858-551-2090 for a free consultation and speak to a brain injury lawyer in San Diego today.
+Call the Pines Salomon Injury Lawyers at 1-858-551-2090 for a free consultation and speak to a brain injury lawyer in San Diego today.

 Traumatic Brain Injury Symptoms